zenika-open-source/FAQ/docs/contributing.md

 So you want to contribute to this project?
 Awesome!

-Below are some useful information in order to get you started contributing.
+Below are some useful information in order to get you started.

 You will need to follow the [installation process](/docs/installation.md) first.